 You must have paid at least 104 PRSI insurable employment contributions at Class A, H or P,

 You must have paid at least 156 PRSI self-employment contributions at Class S.

 You must have either:

 39 PRSI contributions paid from employment in the governing contribution year.
-At least 13 of these contributions must be paid from employment in the governing contribution year. the two years before, the last year, or the current tax year.
+At least 13 of these contributions must be paid from employment in the governing contribution year, the two years before this, the last year or the current tax year.

 The governing contribution year is the second last complete tax year before the year in which the claim is made.
 For example, for claims made in 2019, the governing contribution year is 2017.